-Actual knowledge may be demonstrated directly or through circumstantial evidence.93 However, there are no reported cases where the Board has found actual knowledge based solely on circumstantial evidence.
-The Board has credited unequivocal testimony of actual knowledge over equivocal denial of actual knowledge to establish this element.94
+Actual knowledge may be demonstrated directly or through circumstantial evidence.92 However, there are no reported cases where the Board has found actual knowledge based solely on circumstantial evidence.
+The Board has credited unequivocal testimony of actual knowledge over equivocal denial of actual knowledge to establish this element.93

-89 Shivaee v.
-Dep't of the Navy, 74 M.S.P.R.
+88 Shivaee v.
+Department of the Navy, 74 M.S.P.R.
 383, 387 (1997) (holding that supervisor's statement to "find another job" was not a threat to remove the employee).
 Weber v.
 Gen. Serv.
 Admin., 54 M.S.P.R.
-444, 446 (1992) (agency did not take a personnel action against an employee when an agency police officer arrested him.)
-While it has not been overruled, Weber preceded the 1994 amendments to the WPA, which amended the CSRA definition of personnel action from "any other significant change in duties or responsibilities which is inconsistent with the employee's salary or grade level," to "any other significant change in duties, responsibilities, or working conditions."
+444, 446 (1992).
+(Agency did not take a personnel action against an employee when an agency police officer arrested him.)
+While it has not been overruled, Weber preceded the 1994 amendments to the WPA which amended the CSRA definition of personnel action from "any other significant change in duties or responsibilities which is inconsistent with the employee's salary or grade level," to "any other significant change in duties, responsibilities, or working conditions."

-90Dep't of the Navy v.
+89Department of the Navy v.
 Egan, 484 U.S. 518, 526-32 (1988); Hesse v.
-Dep't of State, 217 F.3d 1372, 1380 (Fed.
+Department of State, 217 F.3d 1372, 1380 (Fed.
 Cir.
 2000) (holding that because 5 U.S.C. § 2302(a)(2) lacks specific language authorizing the Board to review security clearance determinations, the Board is without the authority to do so).

-91 Presidential Policy Directive 19 (Oct.
+90 Note that Presidential Policy Directive 19 (Oct.
 10, 2012) prohibits executive agencies from taking any action affecting an employee's eligibility for access to classified information in reprisal for whistleblowing.
 The Directive requires establishment of an internal review procedure for employees who assert that an agency denied or revoked their security clearance or access to classified information in retaliation for protected whistleblowing.
 Namely, such employees will be entitled to an internal appeal followed by an External Inspector General review.
 If they prevail, they are entitled to similar status quo ante relief that a prevailing whistleblower would be entitled to under 5 U.S.C. §§ 1214 and 1221.
-92 5 U.S.C. § 1214(h).
+91 5 U.S.C. § 1214(h).

-93 Bonggat v.
-Dep't of the Navy, 56 M.S.P.R.
+92 Bonggat v.
+Department of the Navy, 56 M.S.P.R.
 402, 407 (1993); McClelland v.
-Dep't of Defense, 53 M.S.P.R.
+Department of Defense, 53 M.S.P.R.
 139, 147 (1992).

-94 See Jones v.
-Dep't of the Interior, 74 M.S.P.R.
+93 See Jones v.
+Department of Interior, 74 M.S.P.R.
 666, 674 (1997).